Two-term silting and $\tau$-cluster morphism categories: Compatibility of the Iyama--Yang and Buan--Marsh bijections

 \section{Compatibility of the Iyama--Yang and Buan--Marsh bijections}

-Reduction techniques have been developed for both (pre)silting objects \cite{IY18} (known as \textit{siling reduction}) and support $\tau$-tilting modules (\textit{$\tau$-tilting reduction}) \cite{Jas15}, and they are compatible \cite[Theorem~4.12(b)]{Jas15}.
-In this section we generalise Jasso's compatibility theorem, by showing that the refined support $\tau$-tilting reduction of Buan--Marsh \cite[Section~3]{BM18w} is compatible with silting reduction.
+Reduction techniques have been developed for both silting objects (known as \textit{silting reduction} \cite{IY18}) and support $\tau$-tilting modules (\textit{$\tau$-tilting reduction} \cite{Jas15}), and they are compatible \cite[Theorem~4.12(b)]{Jas15}.
+In this section we generalise Jasso's compatibility theorem, by showing that the support $\tau$-tilting reduction of Buan--Marsh \cite[Section~3]{BM18w} is compatible with silting reduction.

-\begin{theorem}[{\cite[Theorem~3.6]{BM18w}}] Let $A$ be a finite dimensional algebra, and let $(M,Q)$ be a support $\tau$-rigid pair in $\fgMod(A)$.
+{Buan--Marsh prove the following.} \begin{theorem}[{\cite[Theorem~3.6]{BM18w}}] Let ${\Lambda}$ be a finite dimensional $k$-algebra, and let $(M,Q)$ be a $\tau$-rigid pair in $\fgMod {\Lambda}$.
 There is a bijection